XTRABYTES/XCITE.OLD/README.md

 1. Ensure antivirus did not keep QMake from installing during the installation process

-2. Ensure a proper Kit is selected/detected by going to Tools --> Options --> Build & Run --> Kits
+2. Ensure proper Kit is selected/detected by going to Tools --> Options --> Build & Run --> Kits

 - If no kit is selected or all kits are errored out, you will need to either manually install a kit or perform  a reinstallation.